March 23, 2017 - Yonder

 The friendship bracelet is one of the most clever scams out there.
 It commonly takes place in France outside of international airports, welcome centers, and anywhere else tourists would be entering from another country.

 Once the bracelet is made, the vendor will ask if you like it and the majority of people say yes, especially since they think it is free.
-This is when the bracelet maker will demand a set amount of money for the bracelet.
-The trick is that they made the bracelet hard to remove, making the traveler feel guilty if they don’t pay.
+This is when the crafter will demand a set amount of money for the item.
+The trick is that scammers made the bracelet hard to remove, making the traveler feel guilty if they don’t pay.

 This is another scam that can happen anywhere but is especially common in London and Paris.
 In this scam, the con artist will have a table set up with a guessing game.
 These games vary from remembering which of three cups a ball is hidden under to keeping track of which card is the king of diamonds.